Foreign Earned Income Exclusion - FEIE

 2) Work outside of the United States for at least 330 of any 365 day period - known as the Physical Presence Test

 While the two criteria may appear to be similar, they are actually quite different in terms of how they apply to your US expat taxes.
 US Expats automatically become eligible for the exclusion if they have worked overseas throughout an entire calendar year (January 1st-December 31st).
 They are then considered a bona fide resident.
 The second clause can be more confusing when applying to Expatriate tax return.

 The second clause essentially means that a person left the United States for business and has not returned for more than 35 days throughout the past twelve months.
 This clause in not based on a calendar year; it simply refers to any twelve month period (ie April to April or September to September).
 Also note that it makes no reference to consecutive days; so a US Expat would be considered ineligible if he made several 2-7 day trips back to the US that totaled more than 35 days during the twelve month period in question.
 The key to meeting the "physical presence test" is to have spent less than 35 days in the US during a 12 month period.

-If a person meets either of the above conditions they are allowed to deduct up to $91,500 of their foreign earned income from their US expat taxes.
-If you are married filing jointly, you would be able to deduct up to $183,000 from your US expat taxes for the 2010 tax year.
+If a person meets either of the above conditions they are allowed to deduct up to $97,600 ($99,200 in 2014) of their foreign earned income from their US expat taxes.
+If you are married filing jointly, you would be able to deduct up to double that from your US expat taxes.
 This amount is also indexed for inflation and increases each year.
 Additionally, you would qualify for the Foreign Housing Deduction as well.

 As the name implies, the Foreign Earned Income Exclusion relies solely on foreign income for calculation purposes and the income must be earned.
 Foreign income from sources such as dividends, interest and rental income are not included since this income is not "earned" in the IRS's view.
 Additionally, US based income from things such as pensions will not qualify for this exclusion because it was not earned inside a foreign country.